neoforged/.github/primers/1.21.9/index.md

     - `EndFlashState` - The render state of the end flashes.
     - `SkyRenderer#renderEndFlash` - Renders the end flashes.
 - `net.minecraft.client.resources.WaypointStyle#ICON_LOCATION_PREFIX` - The prefix for waypoint icons.
+- `net.minecraft.client.resources.sounds`
-- `net.minecraft.client.resources.sounds.DirectionalSoundInstance` - A sound that changes position based on the direction of the camera.
+    - `DirectionalSoundInstance` - A sound that changes position based on the direction of the camera.
+    - `SoundEngineExecutor#startUp` - Creates the thread to run the engine on.
 - `net.minecraft.client.server.IntegratedServer#MAX_PLAYERS` - The maximum number of players allowed in an locally hosted server.
 - `net.minecraft.core`
     - `BlockPos#betweenCornersInDirection` - An iterable that iterates through the provided bounds in the direction provided by the vector.
     - `Direction#axisStepOrder` - Returns a list of directions that the given vector should be checked in.
 - `net.minecraft.core.particles.ExplosionParticleInfo` - The particle that used as part of an explosion.
+- `net.minecraft.data.loot.BlockLootSubProvider#createCopperGolemStatueBlock` - The loot table for a copper golem statue.
 - `net.minecraft.data.loot.packs`
     - `VanillaBlockInteractLoot` - A sub provider for vanilla block loot from entity interaction.
     - `VanillaChargedCreeperExplosionLoot` - A sub provider for vanilla entity loot from charged creeper explosions.
     - `VanillaEntityInteractLoot` - A sub provider for vanilla entity loot from entity interaction.
 - `net.minecraft.data.recipes.RecipeProvider#shelf` - Constructs a shelf recipe from one item.
+- `net.minecraft.data.worldgen.BiomeDefaultFeatures#addNearWaterVegetation` - Adds the vegetation when near a body of water.
 - `net.minecraft.gametest.framework.GameTestHelper#getTestDirection` - Gets the direction that the test is facing.
 - `net.minecraft.network`
     - `FriendlyByteBuf#readLpVec3`, `writeLpVec3` - Handles syncing a compressed `Vec3`.
     - `LpVec3` - A vec3 network handler that compresses and decompresses a vector into at most two bytes and two integers.
+    - `PacketProcessor` - A processor for packets to be scheduled and handled.
 - `net.minecraft.network.chat.CommonComponents#GUI_COPY_TO_CLIPBOARD` - The message to display when copying a chat to the clipboard.
 - `net.minecraft.network.protocol.configuration`
     - `ClientboundCodeOfConductPacket` - A packet the sends the code of conduct of a server to the joining client.